This article contains:

 Resources to share with educators

-Another great resource here, highlights the difference between foreign students on F1 student visas and exchange students on J1 cultural exchange visas (like our AFSers).
+Another helpful resource, found here, highlights the difference between foreign students on F1 student visas and exchange students on J1 cultural exchange visas (like our AFSers).
+This can be the source of questions from schools that are not accustomed to accepting exchange students or who have previously only accepted students with F1 students visas (like private schools).

 Welcome to School Relationships Webinar

 Click here for a video on connecting and building relationships with schools.
-This webinar from January 2020, presented by Jill Woerner, Director of Educational Outreach, and Jeff Burtner, Sr. Manager of External Partnerships & Outreach, gives an in-depth look on making and maintaining connections with schools and educators and introduces you to the other video content available to help you get ready to truly connect with schools.
+This webinar from January 2020, gives an in-depth look on making and maintaining connections with schools and educators and introduces you to the other video content available to help you get ready to truly connect with schools.